 Where: TrackTown USA in Eugene, Ore.

-What happens: The top three athletes in the men's 400m hurdles will qualify to make the Olympic team and journey to London.
+What happens: The top three athletes in the each individual event will qualify to make the Olympic team and journey to London.

 Read more about the Olympic track & field events.

 For broadcast information, visit NBC 's Olympic website and click on "TV Listings" for your local listings.